-THE OLD WAYS is a new horror movie that premieres at the Sitges Film Festival 2020 in Spain.
+THE OLD WAYS is a new horror movie that premiered at the Sitges Film Festival 2020 in Spain – later it will be out in Netflix.
 The plot features a new take on exorcism that really works for me.
 Somehow, it just feels more down to earth and realistic – and creepy!
 Read our full The Old Ways movie review here!

 THE OLD WAYS is a new horror movie about exorcism.
 With this movie, we get a story that feels more grounded and realistic to me.
 And that makes it all the more creepy.
 Also, I loved the way effects were used in this movie.
 Never too much or over the top.
 Again, something that helps the movie come across better for me.

 We screened this movie for its world premiere at the iconic film festival Sitges in Spain.